Website Privacy notice

 We have your explicit consent;

-[Where it is necessary in relation to legal claims;]
+Where it is necessary in relation to legal claims and Where you have made the personal data public.

 So that we are able to provide you with services, we will need your personal information.
 If you do not provide us with the required personal information, we may be prevented from supplying the services to you.